wyh136/node-merged-pool/README.md

 I am trying to make this useable software.
 On my list of up-front todos:

 * Multiple PoWAUX coins on each main chain - Issues
-* Profit Switching - Issues (UNOMP)
+* Profit Switching - Complete (UNOMP)
 * Built-in stratum redundancy

 Frontend and payment enhancements will be a separate repo.
-[UNOMP](//github.com/sigwo/unified-node-open-mining-portal)
+[UNOMP](//github.com/UNOMP/unified-node-open-mining-portal)

 #### Why
 The software that I forked was a wonderful beginning that never came to fruition.
 I hope to bring Node stratum into the